< All blogs

 2. Scope, Context and Interested Parties

 Define what needs to be in the “scope” of the management system and have this documented.
 Identify your interested parties, both internal and external.
-Think about the context of the QMS in terms of what your organization does and how it is affected by internal and external factors such as the economy, technology and legislation.
+Think about the context of the QMS in terms of what your organisation does and how it is affected by internal and external factors such as the economy, technology and legislation.

 3. QMS Policy, and Roles and Responsibilities